-GMAT Focus Edition 2025 is conducted in a 2 hour 15 minute format with 64 questions across Quantitative Reasoning, Verbal Reasoning, and Data Insights.
-With only one optional Pearson VUE center10-minute break, proper test day planning is critical to avoid disruptions.
-Candidates must carry a valid passport as ID in India and arrive 30 minutes early to the Pearson VUE center.
-Following updated exam-day guidelines ensures a smooth check-in and maximizes performance.
+GMAT Focus Edition 2025 is conducted in a 2-hour 15-minute format with 64 questions across Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+With only one optional Pearson VUE centre, a 10-minute break, proper test day planning is critical to avoid disruptions.
+Candidates must carry a valid passport as ID in India and arrive 30 minutes early to the Pearson VUE centre.
+Following updated exam-day guidelines ensures a smooth check-in and maximises performance.

 Check GMAT Application 2025